AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## Contract

-The `ContractPromise` interface allows you to interact with a deployed contract.
+The `ContractPromise` interface allows us to interact with a deployed contract.
 In the previous Blueprint example this instance was created via `createContract`.
-In general use, you can also create an instance via `new`, i.e. when you are attaching to an existing contract on-chain -
+In general use, we can also create an instance via `new`, i.e. when we are attaching to an existing contract on-chain -

 ```javascript
 import { ContractPromise } from '@polkadot/api-contract';